 Western Union has agreed to forfeit $586 million to the government, settled consumer fraud charges by the Federal Trade Commission (FTC), and has entered into a deferred prosecution agreement with the Department of Justice (DOJ), in which it admits to criminally aiding and abetting wire fraud and violations of the Bank Secrecy Act.
-As part of the scheme, fraudsters contacted victims in the U.S. and falsely posed as family members in need or promised prizes or job opportunities.
+As part of the scheme, fraudsters contacted victims and falsely posed as family members in need or or federal law enforcement officials, promised prizes or job opportunities.
 The fraudsters directed the victims to send money through Western Union to help their relative or claim their prize.
 Various Western Union agents were complicit in these fraud schemes, often processing the fraud payments for the fraudsters in return for a cut of the fraud proceeds.

 The scams, which generally targeted the elderly and other vulnerable persons, were committed by falsely promising victims they would receive large cash prizes, falsely offering various high-ticket items for sale over the Internet at deeply discounted prices, falsely promising employment opportunities as "secret shoppers," and placing distressed phone calls falsely posing as the victim's relative and claiming to be in trouble and in urgent need of money.
 In each case, the perpetrators required the victims to send them advance money through Western Union's money transfer system in order to receive a promised product or service.
 The victims never received what they were promised.